MicrosoftDocs/win32/desktop-src/RAServerPSProv/findnlscertificate-ps-remoteaccesslocal.md

 title: FindNLSCertificate method of the PS\_RemoteAccessLocal class
 description: This method retrieves a Certificate for NLS from the local machine whose subject name does not match the ConnectTo addresses, but resolves to at least one IP from each site.
 audience: developer
-ms.assetid: 'd9fdb2fd-9613-4354-9d66-307c3a7b1c2e'
+ms.assetid: d9fdb2fd-9613-4354-9d66-307c3a7b1c2e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'remote-access'
+- remote-access
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
+keywords:
+- FindNLSCertificate method
+- FindNLSCertificate method, PS_RemoteAccessLocal class
-keywords: ["FindNLSCertificate method", "FindNLSCertificate method, PS_RemoteAccessLocal class", "PS_RemoteAccessLocal class, FindNLSCertificate method"]
+- PS_RemoteAccessLocal class, FindNLSCertificate method
 topic_type:
 - apiref
 api_name: